 We love hummus in my house, so I’m always looking for different ways to make it!
 I’ve been buying roasted red pepper hummus from Costco for years!
 Finally I decided to try and make some for myself!
 Why haven’t I made it before now?
 This hummus is such a hit.
 It turned out even better than expected!
 Absolute yum!
 The best part?
 SO EASY!

-I often have roasted red peppers in my freezer ready to use in soups.
+I often have roasted red peppers in my freezer ready to use in soups or other recipes.
 My mom likes to make a big batch every August when the peppers are in season.
 For the sake of starting this recipe from scratch and giving my readers a start to finish recipe, I decided to roast these myself.

 Then peel the skin.
 The blacker they are, the easier it will be to remove the skin.
 Although it will remove quite easily, you may use a fork to help scrape the skin off, if needed.

 Once your peppers are ready, the work is done.
 Throw them along with everything else into your food processor and process until combined and desired consistency is achieved.